 Make sure you know how to treat yourself if you have a virus, the flu, or a fever.
 Don't take any over-the-counter drugs unless you ask your doctor first.
-Ask him about getting the flu shot every year and the pneumonia vaccine so you can stay healthy.
+Ask them about getting the flu shot every year and the pneumonia vaccine so you can stay healthy.

 Also talk to your doctor if you are having sexual problems or feel depressed.

 When you have heart failure, using tobacco causes your blood pressure to rise and raises your risk for many other conditions.